tildeclub/tilde.club/faq.md

 ## Can you help me with some things?

 Maybe?
 Try checking out [~pfhawkins' Tilde Tips and Tricks page](http://tilde.club/~pfhawkins/tipsntricks.html).
 It's useful.
-He also suggests [~anthonydpaul's primer] (http://tilde.club/~anthonydpaul/primer.html).
+He also suggests [~anthonydpaul's primer](http://tilde.club/~anthonydpaul/primer.html).
 For other stuff you might want in the FAQ drop us a note to ~faq.

 ## What else?
 Not much for now.